qiskit-community/qiskit-metal/README.md

 ## Authors and Citation

 Qiskit Metal is the work of [many people](https://github.com/Qiskit/qiskit-terra/graphs/contributors) who contribute to the project at different levels.
 Metal was concieved of and developed by Zlatko Minev at IBM, then co-led with Thomas McConkey.
-If you use Qiskit, please cite as per the included [BibTeX file](TODO).For icon attributions, see (\qiskit_metal\_gui\_imgs\icon_attributions.txt)
+If you use Qiskit, please cite as per the included [BibTeX file](TODO).For icon attributions, see [here](\qiskit_metal\_gui\_imgs\icon_attributions.txt).

 ## License